ethersphere/beeport/README.md

 12. Enforce on server checking of origin of domain, where the upload came from

+13. Decide do we have 2 clear modes working separatly for Bee Public node and Custom nodes

 ## How to run locally

 Set the BEE API URL to http://localhost:1633